Diethylaminosulfur trifluoride

 Diethylaminosulfur trifluoride (DAST) is the organosulfur compound with the formula Et2NSF3.
 This liquid is a fluorinating reagent used for the synthesis of organofluorine compounds.
 The compound is colourless; older samples assume an orange colour.

 Use in organic synthesis

 DAST converts alcohols to the corresponding alkyl fluorides as well as aldehydes and unhindered ketones to geminal difluorides.
-Carboxylic acids react no further than the acyl fluoride (sulfur tetrafluoride effects the transformation —CO2H → —CF3).
-DAST is used in preference to the more classical gaseous SF4, since as a liquid it is more easily handled.
+Carboxylic acids react no further than the acyl fluoride.
+Sulfur tetrafluoride, SF4, effects the same transformation but will also convert the acyl fluoride to the trifluoromethyl derivative.
+For laboratory-scale operations, DAST is used in preference to SF4, which is far less expensive but less easily handled.
 A slightly thermally more stable compound is morpho-DAST.
 Acid-labile substrates are less likely to undergo rearrangement and elimination since DAST is less prone to contamination with acids.
 Reaction temperatures are milder as well – alcohols typically react at −78 °C and ketones around 0 °C.

 Synthesis

 DAST is prepared by the reaction of diethylaminotrimethylsilane and sulfur tetrafluoride: